Pringmore/angular-sample/README.md

 Some practice with Angular

 # Installation
-Please run 'npm install' to initiate the App
+Please run 'npm install' to initiate this App

 # Launch the Frontend
 Please run 'ng serve' on your Terminal to launch the App Frontend